primitivefinance/portfolio/test/README.md

   - The `to` address received `amount` of token or `amount` of Ether, if `token === weth`.
   - Hyper's `balanceOf` value for `token` decreased by `amount`.

+#### Claim

+- Preconditions:
+  - Caller has a position.
+- During Execution:
+-
+- Postcondition:
+  - Fee growth values updated if different from pool growth checkpoints.
+  - If tokens were owed, decremented from position.
+  - If tokens were owed, getBalance of token increased for Caller.
+  - Credit event emitted.

 #### Allocate

 - Preconditions: